Jopgood/task-tracker/README.md

 # Task Tracker CLI

 Task Tracker CLI is a simple command-line interface tool for managing your to-do list.
-It allows you to add, update, delete, and list tasks directly from your terminal.
+It allows you to add, update, delete, list tasks, and change task statuses directly from your terminal.

 ## Features